trebor/soul-bound/rfc.md

   * A small, non-refundable portion of `S_mint` is immediately deducted and sent to a fee pool for validators.
   * Discourages frivolous or automated mint attempts.

-* **Refund & Reward Conditions**
-  * If the new identity survives the probation period (defined in Section 13.1), the staker receives:
-    * Full refund of remaining stake if no suspicious activity detected
-    * Partial refund (50-75%) if minor anomalies detected but below revocation threshold
-    * No refund if identity is revoked during probation
-  * Additionally, a bonus reward (5-10% of original stake) is paid from the fee pool for identities that:
-    * Complete probation without any anomalies
-    * Maintain active participation in the network
-    * Successfully sponsor other identities

-* **Slashing Conditions**
-  * If the identity is later revoked for fraud, up to 100% of `S_mint` is forfeited (burned or redistributed per policy).
-  * The exact slash percentage depends on the severity of the fraud and the identity's history.

 ## **8.2 Sponsor-Endorsement Stakes & Slashing**

 * **Endorsement Stake (`S_endorse`)**
   * Each time a Sponsor vouches for a Candidate, they must lock `S_endorse` tokens.
   * Calibrated lower than `S_mint` but still meaningful.
 * **Stake Release / Slash**
-  * If the sponsee remains in good standing past the revocation window, `S_endorse` is released back to the Sponsor (possibly with a small bonus).
+  * If the sponsee remains in good standing past the revocation window, `S_endorse` is released back to the Sponsor.
   * If the sponsee is revoked, the Sponsor's stake is partially or fully slashed.
-* **Batching & Caps**
-  * Sponsors may batch multiple endorsements into a single stake lock to reduce transaction costs.
-  * Maximum concurrent endorsements per Sponsor can be limited to control systemic risk.

 ## **8.3 Validator Bonds & Reward Schemes**